Compositions

 • The component represents a complete, predefined UI element

-When to use slot-based assembly:
+When to use slot-based composition:

-• You need flexibility in what content appears
+• You need flexibility in what content appears inside of the parent component

 • You want to allow completely different elements in each instance